johnalison/WorkingPhilosophy/WorkingPhilosophy.md

    - Acquire breath of knowledge at the 80/20 level.
    - Then choose what long sloughs to fith.

+- "Put your day up for review" (Seneca)

 # Do not let your happiness (well-being) depend on things you cannot control

-Explains how people can be well-off an miserable or poor and happy Make Well-being depend only on things you can control Focus more on wanting what you have
+- Explains how people can be well-off an miserable or poor and happy
+- Make Well-being depend only on things you can control
+- Focus more on wanting what you have
-Rejoice in your actions that lead to good outcomes Escape within: Possible way to derive happiness.
+- Rejoice in your actions that lead to good outcomes
+- Escape within: Possible way to derive happiness.
-Meditation: Observing the mind
+- Meditation: Observing the mind
-Headless way: Focusing on 1st person perspective
+- Headless way: Focusing on 1st person perspective
-Study
+- Study
-Work
+- Work
 - Stop caring what other people think.
 Focus on what you think is good, is just ect.
 Cant let other peoples opinion of you ( acceptance of your work)  validate or bring you meaning.
    Meaning must come from within.
+- To chase external approval and validation is to chase an illusion.
+A chimera constructed (for good reason) by Biology and Culture.

 # Leadership is a skill that can be taught/learned